About

 • [Feb 2024] New paper on Successfully Guiding Humans with Imperfect Instructions by Highlighting Potential Errors and Suggesting Alternatives, accepted by EMNLP 2024 main conference (Oral).
 Project Website

 • [Dec 2022] New paper on Define, Evaluate, and Improve Task-Oriented Cognitive Capabilities for Instruction Generation Models.
-Accepted by Finding of ACL 2023, and ICML ToM Workshop 2023 (received Outstanding Paper Award).
+Accepted by ACL 2023, and ICML ToM Workshop 2023 (received Outstanding Paper Award).
 Code and dataset released on Project Website